Hello Code & Hello Code 2.0

 - You move quickly and hustle to find ways to overcome obstacles.

-- You feel comfortable on computers and want to learn more.
+- You feel comfortable with computers and want to learn more.

 - You enjoy meeting and working with new people.